raymondworkshop/raymondworkshop.github.io/_posts/learning/2026-02-21-the-log-of-your-life.md

     - Combine this with merit, and you'll make it further than your competition
     - Your efficientcy, productivity, or intelligence will never matter if it's not visible.

-    - the biggest mistake is treaing positioning and merit as a zero-sum game
+    - the biggest mistake is treating positioning and merit as a zero-sum game
         - If you're a high-income professional, merit is just the entry fee. you can be the most technically gifted surgeon or engineer in the world, but if you don't own the narrative around your value, you're jsut expensive labor.